Network diagnostics for a dedicated server

 mtr -b <remote_ip_address>Specify

-Wait for the utility to perform a trace and display route and delay information.
+Wait for the utility to complete the trace and display information about the route and latency.

 -